Grandparents on the Neonatal Unit

 Updates from NICU

-It can be tempting to text or ring parents for an update everyday or even several times a day.
+It can be tempting to text or ring parents for an update every day or even several times a day.
 We know it’s because you care, and maybe are anxious about the baby.
 Sometimes parents literally don’t have the time to reply, they might not have a signal or they might not feel up to communicating with anyone outside their neonatal bubble.
-Some days there will be nothing to update on or parent might be having their own bad day.
-Please don’t be offended, it’s nothing personal, it’s just hard to focus on anything other than their baby.
+Some days there will be nothing to update on, or parents might be having their own bad day.
+Please don’t be offended – it’s nothing personal.
+It’s just hard to focus on anything other than their baby.
 Just let them know you’re thinking of them and give them some time.

 Home after NICU

 We know as friends and family you are excited about the baby coming home from hospital.
 We understand you’re desperate to see them all as a family and maybe get a sneaky cuddle with the baby.
-Please understand being discharged from neonatal care is daunting, parents will need time to get into a routine with their baby, they will need to spend quality as a family, and possibly reflect on the journey they have been through.
+Please understand being discharged from neonatal care is daunting.
+Parents will need time to get into a routine with their baby.
+They will need to spend quality time as a family, and possibly reflect on the journey they have been through.
 They may be terrified of their baby picking up any bugs or infections and might want visitors to stay away for a while, especially if their baby has any complex issues or still requires some breathing support.

 Visiting after NICU